TESTgroup-BNL/Viskari_etal_ED2_radiation_uncertainty/README.md

 The folder root contains the R output files from which the figures in the article were drawn from.

-Manuscript status:  In review
+Manuscript status:  In review <br>
-DOI: not yet assigned
+DOI: not yet assigned <br>
-Funding agency: NASA Terrestrial Ecology
+Funding agency: NASA Terrestrial Ecology <br>